-3. Click Create Scripts.
+4. Click Create Scripts.
 This creates the scripts needed for data transfer, and stores them on the machines that you specified.
-This does not move any data yet.
-The actual data movement occurs on the final Deploy to DB2 step of the migration process.
+This does not move any data or create any database objects yet.
+The actual data movement occurs on the final Deploy to Target step of the migration process.

-To replicate the data on multiple iSeries servers, the easiest method is to simply run the Generate data transfer scripts and the complete Deploy to DB2 process for each iSeries.
-If for some reason the Oracle database is not available, or if it is simply too large to extract again, you can manually send the entire project directory to the target system.
+To replicate the data on multiple systems, the easiest method is to simply run the Generate data transfer scripts and the complete Deploy to Target process for each system.
+If for some reason the source database is not available, or if it is simply too large to extract again, you can manually send the entire project directory to the target system.

-- Binary copy the entire /QIBM/UserData/MTK/projects/projname/DataOutScripts data directory to the correct directory on the other iSeries server.
+- Binary copy the entire /QIBM/UserData/MTK/projects/projname/DataOutScripts data directory to the correct directory on the other System i5.
 The comments in the .qsh script file indicate exactly where they should be stored. - Run the data deployment step from the MTK (skipping the extract step) against the new system.
 Alternatively, you could use STRQSH to manually run the qsh script on the new system, by executing /QIBM/UserData/MTK/projects/projname/DataOutScripts/name.qsh

-The MTK tool generates several files in the

-/QIBM/UserData/MTK/projects/projname/DataOutScripts directory on the iSeries server:
+The MTK tool generates several files in the /QIBM/UserData/MTK/projects/projname/DataOutScripts directory on the server and/or C:\MTK\projectsprojname\DataOutScripts\ directory: